smallstep/cli/docs/CONTRIBUTING.md

 ## Code Contribution

-'step cli` aims to become a fully featured toolkit for cryptographic primitives.
+`step cli` aims to become a fully featured toolkit for cryptographic primitives.
 We encourage all contributions that meet the following criteria:

 * fit naturally into a toolkit for creating and working with cryptographic